chethanm99/mentoring/mentees/README.md

 **LFX**
 The [Linux Foundation Mentorship program](https://docs.linuxfoundation.org/lfx/mentorship/mentee-guide/introduction), also known as '**LFX**', plays a crucial role in providing mentees, including students and both new and experienced programmers; with structured hands-on learning opportunities in open source software development.
-Through the program, mentees are paired with mentors based on their skills and interests to gain valuable experience by participating in and contributing to open source projects, all while [getting paid for it](https://docs.linuxfoundation.org/lfx/mentorship/mentees).
+Through the program, mentees are paired with mentors based on their skills and interests to gain valuable experience by participating in and contributing to open-source projects, all while [getting paid for it](https://docs.linuxfoundation.org/lfx/mentorship/mentees).

 **Google Summer of Code**
 The [Google Summer of Code](https://summerofcode.withgoogle.com/), often abbreviated to GSoC, is an international annual program in which Google awards stipends to contributors who successfully complete a free and open-source software coding project during the summer.